tomjoht/tomjoht.github.io/_restapicourse/docapis_postman.md

 3. Insert the endpoint into the box next to GET: `https://simple-weather.p.mashape.com/aqi`
 4. Click the **Params** button and insert `lat` and `lng` parameters with specific values (other than `1`).

-    For example, `lat: 37.354108` and `lng: -121.955236`.
-You can find latitude and longitude values from the URL in Google Maps when you go to a specific location.
+    {{site.data.alerts.note}} Only some countries are supported in the `aqi` call.
+For this particular request, use Singapore.
+For example, `lat: 1.3321256` and `lng: 103.7373503`.
+You can find latitude and longitude values from the URL in Google Maps when you go to a specific location.{{site.data.alerts.end}}

     <img src="{{ "/images/restapicourse/googlemapslatlong.png" | prepend: site.baseurl }}" alt="Finding latitude and longitude on Google Maps" />

-	You can also find coordinates for a location using [mapcoordinates.net](http://www.mapcoordinates.net/en).

 	When you add these parameters, they will dynamically be added as a query string to the endpoint URI.
 The query string is the string followed by the `?` in the endpoint URI.
 A request URL only has one query string (one `?`).
 If you have additional parameters in the query string, they're added through an ampersand `&` symbol.

-5. Expand the **Headers** section and insert the key value pairs: `Accept: application/json` and `X-Mashape-Key: {api key}`.
+5. Expand the **Headers** section and insert the key value pairs: `Accept: application/text` and `X-Mashape-Key: {api key}`.
 (Omit the colons, and swap in your own API key.)
 6. Insert the endpoint URL (with the query string parameters) into the field next to GET.

     It should look like this: